zxc308/P4-tutorials/exercises/flowcache/README.md

 ## Step 1: Run the (incomplete) starter code

-The starter code for this assignment is in a file called `mycontroller.py`, and it will install only some of the rules that you need to tunnel traffic between two hosts.
+The starter code for this assignment is in files called `flowcache.p4` and `mycontroller.py`.
+Your job will be to finalize the P4 program to properly implement the `PacketIn` and `PacketOut` idle timeout mechanismes.

-Let's first compile the new P4 program, start the network, use `mycontroller.py` to install a few rules, and look at the `ingressTunnelCounter` to see that things are working as expected.
+Let's first compile the new P4 program, start the network, and use `mycontroller.py` to install the flowcache pipeline in the data plane.

 1. In your shell, run:
    ```bash
    make
    ```
    This will:
-   * compile `advanced_tunnel.p4`,
+   * compile `flowcache.p4`,
    * start a Mininet instance with three switches (`s1`, `s2`, `s3`)
      configured in a triangle, each connected to one host (`h1`, `h2`, `h3`), and
    * assign IPs of `10.0.1.1`, `10.0.2.2`, `10.0.3.3` to the respective hosts.